Now Accepting Applications for SHAC 2021-2022!

 - Get valuable experience working as part of a group

-- Have practical experience you can list on your resume
+- Have a practical experience you can list on your resume

 - Meet people and help advance health topics

-- Advocate for health issues relevant to CSU Stanislaus students
+- Advocate for health issues relevant to Stanislaus State students

 How to Get Involved